 77 On December 22, 2017, the Bank informed the market "that today signed an agreement with Quaestio Capital SGR S.p.A., on behalf of the Italian Recovery Fund (former Atlante II Fund), for the disposal of 95% of the mezzanine notes relating to the securitization of MPS Group's bad debts portfolio.
-This transaction, to be effective from January 9, 2018, is part of the agreements signed with Quaestio Capital SGR Sp.A. on 26 June 2017 and is an integral part of the Restructuring Plan announced on 5 July 2017.
+This transaction, to be effective from January 9, 2018, is part of the agreements signed with Quaestio Capital SGR SpA. on 26 June 2017 and is an integral part of the Restructuring Plan announced on 5 July 2017.
 It should be noted that the deconsolidation of the bad loans portfolio will take place by June 2018 with the transfer of the junior notes and that in any case the economic impacts of the securitization, further, to being included in the Restructuring Plan, have been fully included in the half-year report at 30 June 2017" (MPS, Annex 10.154).

-control for the purposes of IFRS 3 (Business Combinations).
-Therefore, the sale of the non-performing loan portfolio was accounted for at book value, rather than at fair market value: "Since the Demerger is carried out seamlessly as to accounting values, as it takes place between entities subject to common control by the Italian Ministry of Economy and Finance, the Beneficiary Company records the Demerged Compendium, in its financial statements, at the accounting values of the Demerged Company" (MPS, Annex 10.152) From the MEF's perspective, the demerger involved a simple transfer of assets and liabilities from one State- controlled subsidiary (MPS) to another (AMCO).
+to accounting values, as it takes place between entities subject to common control by the Italian Ministry of Economy and Finance, the Beneficiary Company records the Demerged Compendium, in its financial statements, at the accounting values of the Demerged Company" (MPS, Annex 10.152) From the MEF's perspective, the demerger involved a simple transfer of assets and liabilities from one State- controlled subsidiary (MPS) to another (AMCO).
 As of the completion date, the transfer was accounted for using the principle of continuity of values - meaning the assets and liabilities were recorded at their book values as per MPS's accounts, without fair value adjustments.
 This avoided recognizing any negative capital contribution arising from differences between book and market values.
 MPS derecognized the transferred items, leading to a reduction in its shareholders' equity.
 Until the demerger took effect, the transferred assets were valued according to MPS's accounting policies.
-7. the press release issued by MPS on December 1, 2020 (MPS, Annex 10.156) The evidence indicates the completion of the transaction on December 1, 2020.
-8. The press releases issued by MPS on December 17, 2020 (MPS, Annex 10.155) and January 28.
-2021 (MPS, Annex 10.159) The new evidence indicates that MPS in 2020 faced a new capital shortfall (euro 2,5 billion) which required also an additional State capital contribution of euro 1,6 billion euro (Measure 3).
+Here funded according to the of accounting pointed 7. the press release issued by MPS on December 1, 2020 (MPS, Annex 10.156) The evidence indicates the completion of the transaction on December 1, 2020.
+December 1, 2020.
+8. The press releases issued by MPS on December 17, 2020 (MPS, Annex 10.155) and January 28, 2021 (MPS, Annex 10.159) The new evidence indicates that MPS in 2020 faced a new capital shortfall (euro 2,5 billion) which required also an additional State capital contribution of euro 1,6 billion euro

+(Measure 3).